AY2526S1-CS2103T-T15-1/tp/docs/UserGuide.md

 ### Viewing help : `help`

-Shows a message explaining how to access the help page.
+Opens a separate window explaining how to access the help page.

 ![help message](images/helpMessage.png)